config/database.yml

 If the connection pool is misconfigured to be too small , it can slow down web requests and jobs while waiting for a connection to become available, or raise ActiveRecord::ConnectionTimeoutError if there isn’t a connection available within a reasonable amount of time (5 seconds by default).
 That’s bad!
 We never want that to happen.
 Here’s what you should do:

 ✨ The secret to perfectly calculate Rails database connection pool size: Don’t!
 Set the pool size to a very large, constant number, and never worry about it again.
-E.g. pool: 100.
+E.g. pool: 100, and remove the reference to RAILS_MAX_THREADS entirely:

 WAIT, WHAT?!
 Why?
 I described that bad things happen if the pool size is too small.
 Here’s the trick: it’s impossible to set the connection pool size to be too big.
 You can’t do it!
 That’s why it’s always better to set a number that’s too large.
 And the best number is one that can never be too small regardless of how you configure (and inevitably reconfigure) your application.
 Here’s why: